 For DreamHost, the need for speed and transparency across the data center was imperative.
 Equally as important was the need to successfully employ the same self-managing model — used in the server world for years — across the company’s networking operation.
 This meant that when DreamHost received a shipment of servers, they get installed and configured automatically and are never touched after that point except for minor automated updates/changes.
-Their objective was to apply similar methodology to the network as well.
-Ideally Network Architects would focus on architecting the network and bringing differentiated value to the network and a single Tech Ops team could manage the combined technical operations, resulting in significant savings in OpEx.
-This is what DreamHost strived for and what Cumulus Networks helped them achieve.
+Their objective was to apply a similar methodology to the network as well.
+Ideally, Network Architects would focus on architecting the network and bringing differentiated value to the network and a single Tech Ops team could manage the combined technical operations, resulting in significant savings in OpEx.
+This is what DreamHost strived for and what NVIDIA Cumulus helped them achieve:

-- Performance and transparency in a single, easy-to-deploy, cost-effective solution
+- Performance and transparency in a single, easy-to-deploy,

 - Ability to leverage existing investment in tools for network automation without reinventing the wheel — or in this case — the network!

-- Incorporate a self-managing model proven to be effective in the server world across the network
+- Incorporate a self-managing model proven to be effective in the server world across the network.

-DreamHost’s environment consists of customer points of delivery (PODs) and command & control PODs for orchestration/management, running Cumulus Linux in a leaf/spine architecture, interconnected at 40G.
-Alternative platforms were considered in the new architecture, but Cumulus Linux provided far better performance and transparency at the right cost.
+DreamHost’s environment consists of customer points of delivery (PODs) and command & control PODs for orchestration/management, running NVIDIA Cumulus Linux in a leaf/spine architecture, interconnected at 40G.
+Alternative platforms were considered in the new architecture, but NVIDIA Cumulus Linux provided far better performance and transparency at the right cost.

 - Streamlined workflow: Configuration with automation shortened deployment and troubleshooting time

 Traditional networking vendors tend to be complex.
 They have their own hardware and operating system, their own command line interface (CLI), their own API, and their own processes to integrate new functionality.
 Instead, Linux as an operating system the DreamHost team was familiar with, and that provides visibility, programmability, and a well known API.
-Cumulus Linux provided the transparency of Linux for networking gear.
+NVIDIA Cumulus Linux provided the transparency of Linux for networking gear.

 DreamHost previously used the Quagga routing suite for DDoS mitigation, so it was easy to repurpose familiar technologies for switches.
 They used collectd for server monitoring that could be leveraged in network as well.

-The IT team is knowledgeable about Linux, so they were able to leverage their in-house developers’ expertise to extend the system while utilizing existing Cumulus Linux tools such as PTMd to verify proper cabling operations against a topology graph.
+The IT team is knowledgeable about Linux, so they were able to leverage their in-house developers’ expertise to extend the system while utilizing existing NVIDIA Cumulus Linux tools such as PTMd to verify proper cabling operations against a topology graph.

 Devices are bound to fail, and the best highly available designs work around failures.
 This means using resilient leaf/spine architectures with redundant fixed boxes, simplified configurations to remove all of the complicated HA protocols from the network, and having a simple automated solution with all familiar tool chains.

 For DreamHost, the expectations around speed and transparency were met and exceeded with bottom line benefits.
 The company was able to successfully replicate the proven self-managing model of the compute side of their business and scale without the burden, weight and expense of vendor lock-in.
-DreamHost continues to leverage the support of Cumulus Networks Linux operating system to expand its networking operation in the most effective and efficient way possible.
+DreamHost continues to leverage the support of NVIDIA Cumulus Linux operating system to expand its networking operation in the most effective and efficient way possible.